top of page

 The Pursuit of Happiness

 In pursuit of happiness, would you choose wealth or joy?
+The photo below is Sunrise on the James River.
+Annie likes the early morning, but perhaps you prefer other times of day.
 Read on...

 White Structure

-Annie is incorrigibly interested in everything and everyone.
-She is an avid reader and writer.
-Annie's reading list is designed to invite exploration and discovery - what a deeper happiness may be...
-But, of course, this is just Annie's sharing.
+Annie is an avid reader and writer.
+The reading list invites exploration and discovery - what a deeper happiness may be...
 Everyone has their own journey.
-You are invited to click on the "Reading List for Joy" link above, for Annie's quick summaries of several books, and her own journey while reading them.
-Or, for each book individually, without Annie's journey, you may click on the "book" links below.
-Or, you might prefer to explore the text boxes on this page.
-For a quick summary, if you are already a searcher, you could try books twelve and thirteen (Falling Upward, and The Deepest Well).
+This is Annie sharing what worked for her.
+You are invited to click on the "Reading List for Joy" link above, for summaries of several books and Annie's journey while reading them.
+Or, for each book without Annie's journey, you may click on the "book" links below.
+For a quick overview, if you are already a seeker, you could try the links for books twelve and thirteen (Falling Upward, and The Deepest Well).
+NEW: Annie has added more book summaries at the link below.
+To understand the letter at the second link below, you might want to look at the "Essays" page on this website.

 Resources for the Pursuit of Joy